 Multiple Studies Link Chemical Abortion to Higher Rates of Emergency Room Utilization and Complications Washington, D.C. – The most recent State of Colorado abortion data shows a dramatic increase in the use of potentially dangerous abortion drugs which multiple peer-reviewed studies have linked to higher rates of complications.
 Public data collected by the […]

-The Charlotte Lozier Institute’s summary of Colorado’s 2021 abortion statistics is forthcoming.
+After this summary was published, the Colorado Department of Public Health and Environment identified and removed duplicate records from its 2020 data.
+The revised 2020 total is 9,869 abortions.
 Colorado was one of the first states to release a report with 2020 abortion data.
-As of December 2021, 23 states have released abortion reports for 2020, of which 16 have reported that abortions increased from the previous year.
-Changes in […]
+As of December 2021, 23 states have released abortion reports […]

 Colorado was one of the first states to release abortion statistics for 2019, publishing its 2019 abortion report on the Colorado Department of Public Health and Environment website in May 2020.
 The report shows little change in Colorado abortion totals between 2018 and 2019.
 Changes in Colorado Abortions, 2018-2019 The report does not include […]